A daughter of the '60s feminist revolution asked,

 Petra Hanson’s autobiographical short film Xmas Cake—This American Shelf-life premiered at the 2019 Tribeca Film Festival, where it was nominated for Best Documentary Short.
 It was an official selection of the 2019 Mill Valley Film Festival, then toured the US in 2020 with LUNAFEST, the first traveling festival of films by and about women.

-The story…
+The synopsis…

 You're invited to a virtual private screening of Xmas Cake!